mojodna/mojodna.net/_posts/2009-03-09-my-public-git-workflow.markdown

 **The solution**: Follow conventions and keep clean branches to make them easier to merge.

-### First, Some Background

-Picture this: you've just gotten excited about some really cool piece of technology.
-It's just before Thanksgiving and you're about to get on a plane and cross North America (the wide part, but, thankfully, not diagonally).
-You're visiting your parents, but you're not actually visiting your parents;
-they're driving a few hours to meet you at an airport to drive a few more hours to another state.
-The hotel (or motel) you're staying at in this state doesn't have wireless (or 3G).
-You're traveling east.
-You're sharing a room with your parents.
-You can't sleep, but neither can you turn the light on (because you're considerate, you know).

-This means that the plan for the next morning is for all of you to drive a couple more hours into yet another state and meet up with family you haven't seen for at least a decade.
-Thanksgiving, you know.
-You're going to stuff yourself with food, then stay at another hotel (or motel) that barely has 3G (still no wireless).
-It's late when you get back, so it's not so bad.

-The next day, you have an awkward brunch with the extended fam, get back in the car, drive back to state number 2 (or 3), get on a ferry, and arrive on an island with slightly better 3G (and DSL, but it's connected to your host's computer and thus unavailable).

-There's excitement (kinda), walking (on the beach), more eating, a (skittish) cat, and downtime.
-But no internet (or barely).
-Which, on another vacation with less driving, would be an absolute joy.
-But remember, you've just gotten really excited about some really cool piece of technology.

-What to do?

-Fortunately, you foresaw some of this (maybe not the lying in bed, awake, across the room from your parents, in the dark until you finally drift off at 2am part) and remembered to pack some code.
-And docs; can't forget them when you're offline.
-Oh, and an extra battery (lucky you).

-Yay `git`.
-(You saw this in the title, so no apologies.)
-Yay VMware.
-Yay Ubuntu.
-Yay ZeroConf (`avahi-daemon`).

-You're fine.
-You have everything you need (for some value of "need").
-So code.
-And you do, hacking late into the night (finally, the time difference comes in handy).

-However, when you get return after driving to another airport, saying farewell (for a mere 3 weeks) to your parents, and sitting on another plane (different airline this time), coding to the sweet soothing sounds of Billy Banks, Rachel Maddow, and some random show on the Discovery Channel, you run into a new
-problem: how to package up your work (which includes enhancements and bugfixes to other libraries) and publish it (for some value of "publish").

-Turns out, you registered a couple of RubyForge projects, but in the end it'll turn out that you don't use them.
-You decide to publish some gems on GitHub, re-publish gems for the libraries you modified (with dependencies on those versions), and attempt to get your changes merged upstream.

 ### Let's Go

 For your own projects, it doesn't really matter what you do to publish and